-In conjunction with changes to visibility of observations, and implementation of a supervisory NIC role the Children and Young People escalation tool has been reviewed to ensure there is clear guidance on escalation triggers and the actions required.
-One of the specific triggers listed is in relation to triage times thus ensuring all children and young people provide timely reviews.
-A copy of the Children and Young People escalation plan within appendix 1 has been circulated to all clinical staff within the ED, however staff have been instructed this is not to be used in isolation and clinical judgement and parental/carer concerns should always be taken into consideration.
+In conjunction with changes to visibility of observations, and implementation of a supervisory NIC role the Children and Young People (CYP) escalation tool has been reviewed to ensure there is clear guidance on escalation triggers and the actions required.
+A copy of the Children and Young People escalation plan within appendix 1 has been circulated to all employees within the ED, however staff have been instructed this is not to be used in isolation and clinical judgement and parental/carer concerns should always be taken into consideration.
 Use of the updated Children and Young People escalation tool will aid timely escalation of any issues identified, ensure senior support is available and appropriate plans implemented to maintain patient safety.